IamIamI/PePeChu/README.md

 <img src="https://github.com/IamIamI/PePeChu/blob/main/Robo_pepev2_bb.jpg" width="50%"/>

 # Code v0.0.1
-So far the code produces a PePe webinterface.
-The eyes, mouth and nose can be clicken on to trigger the code to run something.
+So far the code produces a PePe html5 based webinterface.
+The eyes, mouth and nose can be clicken on to trigger the code to run something (the red transparant boxes were just added for visual illustration on where the clickable areas are.
+The idea is that the browser updates the individual images for each face element, and corresponds the press with a movement of the servos.
+The text box is intended for a bare-bones Text-2-speech function build into the library.

 ![alt text](https://github.com/IamIamI/PePeChu/blob/main/images/PePeChu_interface_def.jpg?raw=true)![alt text](https://github.com/IamIamI/PePeChu/blob/main/images/PePeChu_interface_interact.jpg?raw=true)

 Independantly i have managed to run audio from the SD card, and i have managed to independantly run the servos.
-However when trying to integrate them i have yet to be able to run everything properly.
+The T2S works independantly too, however not as smooth as i hoped.
+The integration of all elements together however causes issues.
 I'm not sure yet what the problem is, first issue is that the audio won't start or cuts off short.

+At this point the project is abandoned, but will be resumed with a new puppet as i think the setup is just too "jank" atm and i have very little space to properly build something.